SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 Might result in higher overhead due to frequent process re-prioritization.
 Example:

 Process A is initially in Queue 1 (interactive), but if it starts to use excessive CPU, it is moved to Queue 2 (CPU-bound).
-If it becomes interactive again, it may be moved back to Queue 1.
+If it becomes interactive again, it may be moved back to Queue 1. -->

-Conclusion
+## How modern CPUs cope with increasing data-processing demands of Gen AI

+Resource management has become both more complex and simple.
+Complex because there are several more processes to complete, simpler because hardware has adapted to processing more data more efficiently.

+Processing jobs through the process life cycle is complex with many steps executed in nanoseconds.
+A program process is the execution of a series of instructions in the CPU, guided by (OS).
+The CPU contains one or more cores, which are independent processing units capable of executing instructions concurrently.
+Each core contains registers and the OS manages memory, processor time, and peripherals to ensure smooth execution of processes.

+Modern CPUs include up to 16 cores or more, enabling parallel processing.
+Each core can execute instructions independently, allowing for greater multitasking and performance.
+Advances in chip manufacturing and design, hardware and software have made it easier to manage increasing data loads, balancing efficiency and complexity.

+The combination of fast memory registers, efficient instruction execution by CPUs, and intelligent OS resource management ensures that processes run smoothly.
+Advances in clock speeds, core counts, and resource allocation algorithms have made modern computing systems vastly more capable than their predecessors.

 By using these scheduling algorithms, the OS efficiently manages CPU time and ensures that processes are executed in an optimal order.
 The choice of scheduling algorithm is influenced by the type of system and the types of processes being handled.
 Some algorithms prioritize fairness, while others optimize for throughput or response time.
 The OS may even combine these algorithms for different types of tasks to achieve a balanced approach to process management.

+As we move into the era of next-level processing, challenges presented by technologies like generative AI (gen-AI) are reshaping the landscape of resource management.
+Gen-AI models, such as large language models and neural networks, require immense computational power, vast datasets, and high-performance hardware.
+Training these models involves processing terabytes of data and executing billions of operations, all of which place significant demands on CPU cores, memory, storage, and networking.

+To meet these challenges, resource management must evolve to handle these massive loads more efficiently.
+Traditional scheduling algorithms and CPU architectures are being tested by the sheer scale of AI workloads.
+Multi-core and distributed processing will be critical to ensure that AI tasks are processed in parallel, minimizing latency and maximizing throughput.
+Furthermore, the integration of GPUs and specialized hardware accelerators is increasingly important for AI tasks.
+The future of processing must balance performance, energy efficiency, and scalability to support the ongoing rise of AI technologies.

 #### EXTERNAL RESOURCES